bigbinary/acehelp/README.md

 is enabled on this application.
 It means when a PR is sent then heroku automatically deploys an application for that branch.

+## Continuous deployment when PR is merged to master

+Whenever PR is merged to master then master code is automatically deployed to [http://staging.acehelp.com](http://staging.acehelp.com).

 ## About BigBinary

 ![BigBinary](https://raw.githubusercontent.com/bigbinary/bigbinary-assets/press-assets/PNG/logo-light-solid-small.png?raw=true)